 What Not To Do

-In some cases, working at height can be as simple as climbing a ladder - you'll still need to take certain working at height precautions.
+In some cases, working at height can be as simple as climbing a ladder - but this doesn't mean you shouldn't have working at height precautions in place.
 To prevent accidents and injuries when working at height, do not:

 The Law